PHP Extensions for Wordpress. What Extensions to Enable?

 The takeaway?
 Only enable the extensions your site actually needs.
 This approach ensures optimal performance, security, and a more stable server environment.

 Now you know what PHP extensions are, why WordPress needs them, and which ones you should enable to keep your site flowing.
+After configuring your extensions, give your site a quick health check, verify your meta tags, run a broken link check, and make sure your headings are structured properly.

 Plus we gave you a behind-the-scenes look at our PHP dashboard, showing the extensions we use on WordPress sites that we manage.